vggls/medical_xai/README.md

 - *overlay.py* : In this file we generate a super-imposed version of the original image by adding a weighted version of the XAI algorithm heatmap.

-- **morf.py** : For a given tensor and model, the 'MoRF' class implements the MoRF tenchnnique for heatmap evaluation and calculates the aopc_score.
+- **morf.py** : For a given tensor and model, the 'MoRF' class implements the MoRF tenchnnique for heatmap evaluation and calculates the AOPC score.
 The file also includes a method that extends the calculation on a dataset level, when the data are called via Dataloaders.

 - *haas.py* : (to be completed)